hdelzein/ObjectDetectio_Project/README.md

 I would have liked to run the experiement with the following modifications:

 1) Large number of bacth size and total number of steps
-2) Different optimizing algorithm such as adams
+2) Different optimizing algorithm such as Adams
-3) Differen machine learning rate annealing techniuq
+3) Differen machine learning rate annealing techniques

 ## Video Animation